COPPA vs U.S. SEC Cybersecurity Rules

 Why Organizations Use It

 Enhances investor protection via timely, comparable information.
 Meets legal obligations for public filers, reduces information asymmetry, improves capital market efficiency.
-Builds stakeholder trust, mitigates enforcement risks like fines from cases such as Yahoo or Ashford.
+Builds stakeholder trust, mitigates enforcement risks like fines from cases such as Yahoo or Blackbaud.

 Implementation Overview